Or, a recipe for psychologically torturing your characters.

 - Nero is the anger at injustice and hypocrisy, who feels shame at his lived experiences and think people will not even try to understand his torment

 - Joseph is the loyalty even though that loyalty has been wasted by some people and abused by others once thought trustworthy

 - Seneca is the desire to return to what once was rather than trying to make the best of the situation for now.
 We all succumb to nostalgia on occasion

-At once, I had a reason for why I have turned to the book when I’ve felt low, and in the winter months when SAD hits but not only when I have a low mood, I’ve also worked on it when I’ve had genuine flashes of inspiration too unrelated to mood.
+At once, I had a reason for why I have turned to the book when I’ve felt low, and in the winter months when SAD hits.
+I’ve also worked on it when I’ve had genuine flashes of inspiration too unrelated to mood.

-It is these very fears and attributes I’m exploiting in the book and at times it has taken an emotional toll, though I didn’t quite understand why until I really took the time to analyse my characters.
-So naturally, when I’m psychologically torturing six aspects of my character, it can take its toll.
-That’s why it’s taken so long and why I am going through a lot of angst now I am at a turning point on who to kill – an issue I discussed recently.
+It is these very fears and attributes I exploit in the book and at times it has taken an emotional toll.
+I didn’t quite understand why until I took the time to analyse my characters.
+So naturally, when I’m psychologically torturing six aspects of my character, it is emotionally draining.
+That’s why I went through so much angst on which characters to to kill.

 It’s different from the physical horror and bloodshed in both Dead Heat and Dead Lock because it’s far easier to distance oneself from the physical act of bloodshed.
 These people are not real and dismemberment and zombification are not experiences I have either witnessed or experienced personally, but all those above are.